PRIVACY

 - To personalize user experience

-We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.
+We may use information in the aggregate to understand how our Users as a

 - To improve our Site